madmalik/mononoki/README.md

 ##how does it look?
 [specimen (pdf)](specimen/monoOneSpecimen.pdf)

-example (screenshot taken with linux/vim)
+example (screenshot taken with linux/vim on low resolution screen)

 ![screenshot vim](specimen/monoOneVimScreenshot.png)